Frequently Asked Questions

 I am interested in borrowing a work of art from the Museum’s collection for inclusion in an exhibition.
 How may I request such a loan?

-A written request for loan should be sent (no later than one year prior to the loan request date) to the Director’s Office, with a copy to the Senior Curator of Art.
+A written request for a loan should be sent (no later than six months prior to the loan request date) to the Director’s Office, with a copy to the Senior Curator of Art.
 Further information on loan requirements will be provided upon receipt of the request.

 I have a work of art that is damaged.
 How can I have it examined and repaired?